microsoft/chat-copilot/webapi/README.md

 ## Visual Studio (2022 or newer)

-1. Open the solution file in Visual Studio 2022 or newer (`semantic-kernel/dotnet/SK-dotnet.sln`).
+1. Open the solution file in Visual Studio 2022 or newer (`CopilotChat.sln`).
-2. In the solution explorer expand the `samples` folder.
-3. Right-click on the `CopilotChatWebApi` and select `Set as Startup Project`.
+2. In Solution Explorer, right-click on `CopilotChatWebApi` and select `Set as Startup Project`.
-4. Start debugging by pressing `F5` or selecting the menu item `Debug`->`Start Debugging`.
+3. Start debugging by pressing `F5` or selecting the menu item `Debug`->`Start Debugging`.

 # Enabling Sequential Planner
 If you want to use SequentialPlanner (multi-step) instead ActionPlanner (single-step), we recommend using `gpt-4` or `gpt-3.5-turbo` as the planner model.
 Using `gpt-3.5-turbo` will require with a relevancy filter.